Core Questions

 Rattling for transients

-(this is a wide open question, see this discussion[LINK transient] for what we know so far)
+This question is wide open, see this page for what we know so far.

 Rattling workflow